elixir-nx/nx/nx/README.md

   * Numerical definitions, known as `defn`, is a subset of Elixir that is compilable to multiple targets, including GPUs.
 See [EXLA](https://github.com/elixir-nx/nx/tree/main/exla) for just-in-time (JIT) compilation for CPUs/GPUs/TPUs and [Torchx](https://github.com/elixir-nx/nx/tree/main/torchx) for CPUs/GPUs support;

-  * Built-in serving: easily embed your code into `Nx.Serving`, which encapsulate complex numerical pipelines.
-Servings can also be spawned as Elixir process to handle requests and provide features such as batching, up to a given size or time, and multi-device partitioning (for example, if you have two GPUs, it will send the batches to the one available);
+  * Built-in distributed² serving: encapsulate complex numerical pipelines into `Nx.Serving`.
+Servings provide batching, up to a given size or time, distribution over multiple CPU cores and GPU devices, as well as distribution over a cluster of machines;

   * Support for data streaming and hooks, allowing developers to send and receive data from CPUs/GPUs/TPUs while computations are running;